-Propeller One is a front-to-back cockpit-to-AMO management system designed for 702, 703 and 704 operators.
-It was built specifically for small operators to power your journey log, technical records, maintenance control, and AMO logistics.
+Technically a front-to-back cockpit-to-AMO management system designed for 702, 703 and 704 operators.
+It was built specifically for small operators to power the journey log, technical records, maintenance control, and AMO (Approved Maintenance Organisation) logistics.
 Propeller One seamlessly ties these all together to create a robust technical dispatch system.
 Propeller Ones guiding philosophy is to guide operators towards compliance of the Canadian Aviation Regulations (CARs).

-In September 2015, I started on a new project called Propeller One with fellow Bricks & Mortar coworkers Alex and Nik from Dialect.
 The basic premise of Propeller One is to help small airline operators manage their business and fleet more efficiently.
-There are many benefits for operators, maintenance controllers, AMEs, pilots and dispatch when using the Propeller One web-based application.
+There are many benefits for operators, maintenance controllers, maintenance engineers (AME), pilots and dispatch when using the Propeller One web-based application.

-For this project we’re responsible for getting the web application off the ground.
-My primary role is user experience design which includes research, design, front-end dev, marketing and product management.
-I’ve teamed up with Lead Developer Alex Dunae, Designer Nik Szymanis, and Vancouver Island Air from Campbell River for the creation of this new service.
+For this project i’m responsible for getting the web app off the ground (so to speak).
+My primary role is UX design which includes research, UI design, front-end dev, and product management.
+I’ve teamed up with Lead Developer Alex Dunae and Vancouver Island Air for the creation of the app.